-guidelines may be used as recognized instruments to support regulatory and regulatory efforts on toxic substances pollution management the state. national at international They provide level. nationally endorsed science based bench marks for assessing the risk of priority substances to aquatic and organisms; targets terrestrial towards environmental control measures/pollution prevention efforts can be directed; and performance indicators to help evaluate, track and / or improve upon the effectiveness of existing or proposed management measures.
+guidelines may be used as recognized The instruments to support regulatory and nonregulatory efforts on toxic substances pollution management the state. national and at international provide nationally level.
+Thev endorsed science based bench marks for assessing the risk of priority substances to aquatic and organisms; targets terrestrial towards which environmental control measures/pollution prevention efforts can be directed; and performance indicators to help evaluate, track and / or improve upon the effectiveness of existing or proposed management measures.

-Environmental Quality Parameters may be divided into physicochemical and biological parameters; (Odokuma and Okpokwasili 1993a 1993b Odokuma and Okpokwasili 1997) Physical chemical parameters may include pH, temperature, conductivity, Total Suspended Solids (TSS), sulphates, nitrates etc. The biological components of EQPs include microbiological parameters (total heterotrophic bacteria, total fungi, hydrocarbon utilizing bacteria e.t.c)
+Environmental Quality Parameters may be divided into physicochemical and biological parameters; (Odokuma Okpokwasili and 1993a 1993b Okpokwasili Odokuma and 1997) Physical chemical parameters may include pH, temperature, conductivity, Total Suspended Solids (TSS), sulphates, nitrates etc. The biological components of EQPs include microbiological parameters (total heterotrophic bacteria, total fungi, hydrocarbon utilizing bacteria e.t.c)

-The biological components of EQPs are also called indicators biological (bioindicators).
-Biological indicators (bioindicators) these are species used to monitor the health of an environment or ecosystem.
+The biological components of EQPs are also called (bioindicators).
+Biological biological indicators indicators (bioindicators) these are species used to monitor the health of an environment or ecosystem.
 They are biological species or group of species whose function, population or status can be used to determine ecosystem or environmental integrity.
 Bioindicators may either be microorganisms or macrooganisms.
-Examples of microbiological indicators include Total Heterotrophic bacterial Hydrocarbon utilizing/degrading total fungi, bacteria, hydrocarbon utilizing/ degrading fungi, total coliforms, fecal coliforms pesticide utilizing / degrading bacteria/fungi, surfactant utilizing / degrading bacteria / fungi, Heavy metal utilizing/degrading bacteria/fungi etc.
+Examples of microbiological indicators include Total Heterotrophic bacterial Hydrocarbon utilizing/degrading total fungi. bacteria, hydrocarbon utilizing/ degrading fungi, total coliforms, fecal coliforms pesticide utilizing / degrading bacteria/fungi, surfactant utilizing / degrading bacteria / fungi.
+Heavv metal utilizing/degrading bacteria/fungi etc.

 Bioindicators can serve as biomonitors.
-Biological monitors (Biomonitors) are defined as organisms that provide qualitative (and to some extent quantitative) information on the quality of the environment around it.
-Therefore a good biomonitor will indicate the presence of the pollutant and also attempt to provide additional information about the amount and intensity of the exposure.
+Biological monitors (Biomonitors) are defined as organisms that provide qualitative (and to some extent quantitative) information on the quality of the environment around Therefore good it. а biomonitor will indicate the presence of the pollutant and also attempt to provide additional information about the amount and intensity of the exposure.